merit-network/merit-network.github.io/content/blog/summarize_within_median_r_arcgis/index.md

 #tie your license into the session
 arc.check_product()
 ```
-Now we define the input and outputer parameters you want the user to provide via the tool interface in ArcGIS Pro:
+Now we define the input and output parameters you want the user to provide via the tool interface in ArcGIS Pro:

 ```r
   polygon_input <- in_params[(1)] #in this case, the census blocks